lwear/FirebaseTicTacToe/NewREADME.md

 If you have any questions, issues, or concerns about the code, please create an issue [here](https://github.com/lwear/FirebaseTicTacToe/issues/new).

-## Step-by-Step Guide to Integrating Firebase with Glitch
+## Integrating Firebase with Glitch

-## Ms. Wear’s Working Example
-[Firebase on Glitch Example](https://firebase-on-glitch-example.glitch.me/) (available until Firebase trial ends)

 ## Step 1: Set Up a Firebase Project